Use the guides below to troubleshoot and resolve common problems you may experience with the Star TSP100 Ethernet receipt printer.

 Tip: By default, your iPad will automatically change Wi-Fi networks if it detects a stronger signal that is not password-protected, such as from a neighboring business, or even a nearby Wi-Fi hotspot such as a customer's smartphone.
 If your iPad changes to another Wi-Fi network, it will lose connection with your Ethernet receipt printer and also any Ethernet label printers

-Therefore, we strongly recommend turning on the "Ask to Join Networks" setting.
+Therfore, we strongly recommend turning on the "Ask to Join Networks" setting.
 Scroll to the bottom of the Wi-Fi menu to toggle on this setting.

 iPad with Ethernet connection: